 Potential gains in Danish life expectancy if lifespan inequality were reduced towards Swedish levels

-Table 1 presents how much life expectancy in Denmark would increase by a reduction in the gap with Swedish lifespan inequality for both sexes in 2014 for each cause of death.
-Reducing mortality from cancers below age 85 would decrease the gap in lifespan inequality by 31.1% and 21.8% for females and males, respectively.
+Reducing mortality from cancers below age 85 would decrease the gap in lifespan inequality by 31.1% and 21.8% for females and males, respectively (Tables 1).
 This would be translated into more than half a year gains in life expectancy for both sexes (0.57 for females and 0.66 years for males).
 Similarly, achieving Swedish levels in cardiovascular conditions would decrease the gap in lifespan inequality by almost 10% in both sexes and increase life expectancy by .2 year.
 Conversely, if Sweden were to achieve the level of Danish external mortality, it would benefit by two additional months in life expectancy for both sexes.

 [Table 1 about here]